Take advantage of EV tax credits and rebates

 The federal tax credit

-Second, the amount of federal tax credit you get will depend on your federal income tax liability for 2019.
+Third – and very importantly – the amount of federal tax credit you get will depend on your federal income tax liability.
 You can claim a credit for no more than the amount of tax you owe, and the credit can be used only for the tax year in which the purchase is made.

 Example 1: Jane Doe buys an EV that qualifies for a $7,500 credit.
 Her federal tax owed for the year of purchase (including employer withholdings and self-employment pre-payments) is $5,000.
 Jane will receive a $5,000 refund.

 Example 2: Mary Buck buys an EV that qualifies for a $7,500 credit.
 Her federal tax owed for the year of purchase (including employer withholdings and self-employment pre-payments) is $20,000.
 Jane will receive a $7,500 refund.

 Colorado's "Innovative Motor Vehicle" income tax credit is a flat $2,500 for the purchase of any plug-in hybrid or all-electric passenger vehicle, or $1,500 for a leased vehicle.
 For light-duty electric trucks (8,500-10,000 lbs.
 GVWR), those numbers are $3,500/$1,750, and for medium duty electric trucks (10,000-26,000 lbs.) they're $5,000/$2,500.
 The state tax credits are scheduled to be reduced somewhat in 2023, and phase out altogether after 2025.

 One of the great things about the state credit is that it's fully refundable.
 That means you get the full credit no matter what your state tax bill is.
 If you owe, say, $1,000 in state income tax for 2021, and you purchased an EV in that year, you'll instead get a $1,500 refund.